 To predict submission and launch date for the project, the client was using a static model, meaning that values for time, cost and success were all fixed.
 Further, the values were siloed, whereas there were no interdependencies between the values at all.

 How Captario Helped With introducing uncertainties to the equation, along with values of risk and factoring in dependencies, the results showed that the most likely time of launch would be March 2026, almost a year after the initial prediction.
 The initial prediction instead showed a very low likelihood of occurring, as displayed by the launch graph.

 Furthermore, by adjusting the previous static model and incorporating uncertainties and dependencies, the new model provided by SUM allowed the client to identify the main drivers of potential delays to submission and launch, as shown by the Tornado graph.

 The conclusions that can be drawn from this case study is the misguidance of using static values.
 With using only static siloed values, the estimation runs a high risk of becoming skewed and misguiding, as the values that are inserted in the estimation equation don’t effect each other, when reality is the complete opposite.
 With adding risk values and constructing interdependencies between the values of time, cost and project success, the model becomes a better representation of reality, resulting in better decisions for continued company growth and survival.
-For this particular client, the shift from using static values meant that the project leadership was able to focus on the most important risk mitigations to ensure a timely launch, instead of waiting resources on activities of lesser values for the desired end result.
+For this particular client, the shift from using static values meant that the project leadership was able to focus on the most important risk mitigations to ensure a timely launch, instead of waisting resources on activities of lesser value for the desired end result.